$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 -

 Remote Milvus A remote Milvus vector database runs as a standalone service in your project namespace or as an external managed deployment.
-Remote Milvus is recommended for production-grade RAG use cases because it provides persistence, scalability, and isolation from the Llama Stack Distribution (LSD) pod.
+Remote Milvus is best for production-grade RAG use cases because it provides persistence, scalability, and isolation from the Llama Stack Distribution (LSD) pod.
 In OpenShift Container Platform environments, you must deploy Milvus with an etcd service directly in your project.
 For more information on using etcd services, see Providing redundancy with etcd.

 -